Horizontal-org/Tella-website/docs/For organizations/overview.md

 Previous Tella deployments, where on-the-ground users collected data and sent it to an organization's server, have ranged from 1 to 2,000 users. 📲 📡.
 You can read user stories [here](/user-stories), or you can contact us so that we can assist you in finding the best way to use Tella for your organization.

-Currently, Tella can be connected to the following servers:
+Currently, Tella can be connected to the following types of servers:

 * [Open Data Kit (ODK)](#open-data-kit-odk)
 * [Uwazi](#uwazi)